iarakshana/hw5/README.md

 1. Which primary type of crime resulted in the most arrests?
 Use `df.groupby(..).count(..)`.
 2. Which primary type most reliably (fractionally) resulted in an arrest?
 Use `df.groupby(..).mean()`.
 3. Which ward saw the most crime of any type?
 4. Regress number of weapons violations per ward against number of homicides per ward.
 What is the slope?
 What is its error?
+Use [scipy.stats.linregress](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.linregress.html).
 5. Use the school data from class, compare public schools with charters (they have a "C" in their ID).
-   Drop the schools that are missing data at the end.
+   Drop the schools that are missing data at the end (`df.dropna(inplace = True)`).
    How do the charters do?
-Compare the medians for the PARCC proficiency (%) and college ready (%).
+Compare the medians (the 50% points) for the PARCC proficiency (%) and college ready (%).
+   (You can call median() on a set.)
    Do they serve comparable fractions of low income students to the public schools?
 6. Merge the school data with one other Census parameter of your choice, using the function from class.
    Plot them, save the figure as q6.pdf, and make any observations.
 You can save plots with